seandstewart/bardly/pending/roman/two-noble-kinsmen/uncut.md

 Weep not, till they weep blood.
 Wench, it must be.

 **THESEUS**
-You have steel'd 'em with your beauty.—Honor'd friend,
+You have steel'd 'em with your beauty.--Honor'd friend,
 To you I give the field; pray order it,
 Fitting the persons that must use it. /